 The unofficial or hidden API is essentially what the TikTok website

 uses to display you content.
-Partly based on Deen Freelon’s
+Originally based on a translation of Deen Freelon’s

 functions to simulate a browser accessing some of these API endpoints.